MabelRincon/MabelRincon/README.md

 ### 🌟 Fun Facts
 - My pet is a snail called **Garín** 🐌.
 - I am a **Professional Iberian Ham Carver**, **Tasting and Iberian Products Specialist**, and have **notions of sommelier**.
 - I thrive on combining my love for food and tech into creative conversations!
+- Rookie drummer 🥁

 ---